GreptimeTeam/community/README.md

   * answer any questions
   * ...

-To foster an open, transparent, and respect community, and to enhance communication, we hope that every member can adhere to the guidelines and etiquette of our group discussions:
+To foster an active, heathly, and respect community, and to enhance communication, we hope that every member can adhere to the guidelines and etiquette of our group discussions:

 1. **Don’t add someone to a channel without letting them know**: A contributor = someone who has contributed to Greptime GitHub projects.
 Only Greptime team members can invite a contributor to the Contributor Channel, should avoid confusion by letting someone know that you’ll be adding them to a channel and clarify their responsibilities beforehand.